Skip to main content

 What If You Don’t Have Time to Improve Your GPA?

-Of course, you always want to shoot for good grades, but unfortunately, if you’re a junior or senior, you just don’t have much time left to substantially improve your GPA.
-And remember that schools also consider test scores when calculating your Academic Index.
+Of course, you always want to shoot for good grades, but unfortunately, if you’re a junior or senior, you just don’t have much time to make a substantial improvement to your GPA.
+Remember that schools also consider test scores when calculating your Academic Index.

 So, since there are only so many hours in the day, spending a little extra time studying for the SAT or ACT may be more productive than dedicating that time to your homework, as a strong test score can have a big impact on your chances of acceptance.